Dental procedures can add zest to your smile

 The smile is such a beautiful creation and there are many methods to create the smile you have always dreamed of.

 What exactly is cosmetic dentistry?

 Cosmetic dental testimonials is generally referred to dental work that creates positive changes in your overall smile appearance and includes alterations in shade, shape, size and positioning of the teeth.

-Common procedures done are whitening, veneers and alignment of the teeth, while many of these procedures may be combined.
+Common procedures done are whitening, dental crowns, veneers and alignment of the teeth, while many of these procedures may be combined.

 In this part of cosmetic dentistry 101, we will talk about one of the most desired procedures in dentistry: the veneer.

 You may have heard about the veneer before — its reputation is associated with the perfect smiles — from celebrities to your next-door neighbor, veneers are a hot topic in dentistry.

 Veneers in dentistry are a layer of material placed over a tooth.
 Veneers improve the aesthetics of a smile and can protect the tooth’s surface from damage.
 There are two different ways to fabricate a veneer: composite (direct) and dental porcelain (indirect).

 A composite veneer is a veneer that the dentists place themselves with white filling material directly on the tooth.
 Composite veneers are dependent on the dentist’s aesthetics skills and are very noninvasive — sometimes very little or no tooth structure needs to be removed.